+11.2.5 Key sizes

+Terminals shall support RSA keys with modulus size between 2048 and 4096 bits.

 11.3 TLS client certificates (informative)

 In HTTP over TLS, the use of a client certificate authenticates the client to a service provider.
 Some business models require that an Hybrid Broadcast Broadband TV application is delivered exclusively to trusted Hybrid Broadcast Broadband TV terminal implementations.